-CHINA - TRAVEL INFORMATION
+CHINA - TRAVEL INFORMATION VISAS:

-VISAS:

-China Visas are not required for New Zealand and Australia passport holders for stays 30 days and under.
-For longer periods in China and/or other passport holders a visa will be required.
-Full details will be advised by Wendy Wu Tours upon booking.
+China - Entry visas are required by all visitors to China.
+Wendy Wu Tours Visa Department can assist you with the process of obtaining a visa.
+Please note - Once an online visa application has been completed all passengers between the ages of 14-69 years old, you will be advised and will be required to visit one of three visa centres in New Zealand - Auckland, Wellington or Christchurch.
+Full details will be advised by Wendy Wu Tours Visa Department.
 Please be advised that your passport must have at least six months validity left on it when you arrive back into New Zealand.
 Please note the visa procedures and requirements may change at any time.
 These changes are often made by the relevant embassy or consulate; Wendy Wu Tours acts as a third party and has no influence on the process of a visa.
+Currently a visa is required for New Zealand Passport holders.
 Your travel consultant will inform you if any changes are applicable prior to your departure.

-INSURANCE:

-We strongly recommend that you take out a policy as soon as you pay your deposit.
+INSURANCE: We strongly recommend that you take out a policy as soon as you pay your deposit.
 Wendy Wu Tours cannot in any way be made liable for any additional cost incurred by the customer on any tour due to the customer not having adequate travel insurance.
 We also encourage all customers to take a copy of their travel insurance documents (especially relevant international contact numbers) with them while on tour.
 We advise that you check the inclusions and procedures for lodging claims prior to your departure.
-These documents should be stored separately from the original

-EATING IN CHINA:
+These documents should be stored separately from the original EATING IN CHINA: